snychka/PythonFlask-CMSErrors/README.md

 ```

 ### macOS
-Open a terminal and run the following commands, replacing 'project-root' with the path to the root folder of the cloned Project repo.
+Open a terminal and run the following commands, replacing 'project-root' with the path to the root folder of the project.
 ```
 $ cd 'project-root'
 $ python3 -m venv venv